sahalaan/VidaVSMilk-using-Mask-RCNN/README.md

 * milkvsvida_demo.ipynb (in samples folder) : Is the easiest way to start.
 It shows an example of using a model pre-trained on VidaVSMilk dataset (which is calibration by VIA) to segment objects in your own images.
 * milkvsvida_0604.ipynb (in samples/milkvsvida folders) : shows how to train Mask R-CNN on VidaVSMilk dataset.
 * detection_0614.ipynb (in samples folder) : shows how to test on VidaVSMilk dataset and compute mAP.
-* milkvsvida_demo.ipynb: A file to show the result of detectection and segmentation.
+* milkvsvida_demo.ipynb (in samples folder) : A file to show the result of detectection and segmentation.
 * model.py, utils.py, config.py: These files contain the main Mask RCNN implementation.

 # Installation